Easily Install Drawer Slides with This Method

-When I first started woodworking, I found drawer slides to be very intimidating!
+When I first started woodworking, I found drawer slides to be very intimidating because I could not find info on how to install drawer slides.
 I could not figure out how to get the hardware on the cabinet side to line up perfectly with the hardware on the drawers!
 I’ve always thought that I measured correctly but apparently not.
 The drawers were always crooked and did not close properly.
 I definitely attribute that to user error!

 Upon further research, I discovered the Kreg drawer slide jig.
 It is magnetic and accommodates a wide variety of drawer slide types.
 It holds the cabinet-side hardware in place and has a guide which keeps the slide perpendicular to the front of the cabinet allowing you to screw the slides in place.
 Even more cool, I can locate the drawer slides back from the front edge for inset drawer fronts!
 Awesome, huh?
 It certainly makes drawer slide installation a whole lot easier and it doesn’t cost a fortune which makes this a worthwhile investment!